AleksBernat/NOTELIFE/Documentation/SRS-en.md

 <a name="appointment"/>

 ## 1.1 Purpose
-This document describes the functional and non-functional requirements for the NOTELIFE application for Windows 10.
-This document is intended for people who want to improve their lives.
+This document describes the functional and non-functional requirements for the NOTELIFE application for Windows 8.10.
+This document is intended for people who want to improve their lives, as well as competently manage their time.

 <a name="business_requirements"/>